 Step 3: Lastly add the fluffy Pina Colada filling into the cooled pie crust and sprinkle the top with some toasted unsweetened coconut before returning the pie to the fridge to chill again for about 2 hours.

-As will any low carb dessert, the longer the pie chills the better flavors come together.
-After the pie has chilled for 2 hours, or as long as you could bare to let it chill, it is ready to serve and enjoy.
+As will any low-carb dessert, the longer the pie chills the better flavors come together.
+After the pie has chilled for 2 hours, or as long as you could bear to let it chill, it is ready to serve and enjoy.

 Pina Colada Pie Recipe Tips and Tricks: